 - Strategic Plan Strategic planning involves establishing a vision for the future and a clear mission statement to provide direction and define what the organization stands for and what it has pledged to accomplish.
 Since 2016, CHWD has held a strategic planning workshop for the Board of Directors, management, and at-large customers.
 The purpose of the workshop has been to review the District's mission statement and values, and to implement the District's mission and values through an Annual Work Program.
 The Work Program includes three-year goals and one-year objectives, which emphasize the District's commitment to promoting the efficient use of water, managing CHWD's water supply, implementing capital improvements, and optimizing organizational efficiency.
 The Strategic Plan and its accompanying Annual Work Program form the basis for the District's priority-based budgeting efforts. - Project 2030 Water Main Replacement Plan This plan was identified during the strategic planning process as a key strategy for engaging customers in long-range water main replacement planning and funding efforts.
 The purpose of this plan is to inform customers about challenges and opportunities, and the current actions being undertaken to ensure water supply reliability, and prepare for the replacement of aging infrastructure. - Capital Improvement Plan The Strategic Plan lays the groundwork for the Capital Improvement Plan, which includes project schedules and projected costs for production and water supply facilities identified in a 1999 Facilities Master Plan.
 The Capital Improvement Plan is a ten year forecast and a capital reinvestment plan. - 10-Year Financial Planning Model The previous Financial Planning Model was prepared by NBS in consultation with District staff in June 2013, and includes short and long-range projections of the District's revenues, operating and maintenance expenses, capital expenditures, and reserves over the next ten years.
-The plan is updated as changes in customer water use impact long-range financial projections and capital improvement and water supply plans evolve.
 Raftelis Financial Consultants were retained to work with District staff to prepare a new Financial Planning Model, which was completed and presented to the Board in 2019, and used in the development of the 2020 budget.
+For the 2021 budget, the model was updated in conjunction with IB Consulting.
+The model is updated as changes in customer water use impact long-range financial projections and capital improvement and water supply plans evolve.

 - Annual Budget A key component of financial planning is the District's budget, which is prepared, reviewed and adopted annually.
 Every summer, District Finance staff prepares a draft budget, based upon an analysis of the Financial Planning Model and on revenue/expenditure submissions from CHWD's departments.
 The budget is presented to the Board of Directors for approval prior to the beginning of the next fiscal year.
-The annual budget includes forecasts for revenues, operating expenditures and capital expenditures, and is formulated using a priority-based budgeting approach. - Water Meter Replacement Program As CHWD's first generation of meters ageout, the District has taken the lead to form an 11-agency consortium to partner in the replacement and testing of meters on an on-going basis.
+The annual budget includes forecasts for revenues, operating expenditures and capital expenditures, and is formulated using a priority-based budgeting approach. - Water Meter Replacement Program- As CHWD's first generation of meters ageout, the District has taken the lead to form an 11-agency consortium to partner in the replacement and testing of meters on an on-going basis.
 The goal of the newly-created Meter Replacement Program consortium is to take advantage of an economies of scale of over 300,000 meters to be able to reduce meter asset management costs for CHWD and its consortium partners.
 The consortium's initial project is the completion of a Meter Replacement Program Study to identify opportunities for partnership and strategies for each agency in the short and long-term to optimally manage meter replacements.